 Now head over to Pardot.
 If everything is set up correctly, you should be able to see your lead in Pardot!
 Congrats.

 And there it is!
 You now know how to create a Pardot form in WordPress.
+If you’d like to connect your forms to Salesforce CRM, check out this guide to creating a WordPress Salesforce integration.

 So what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.
 WPForms Pro includes a free Pardot integration with Zapier and offers a 14-day money-back guarantee.